 Crime Prevention Ottawa believes that the best responses are informed and delivered by people from affected communities.
-We use an anti-racist lens in all facets of our work with a focus on anti-Black racism, anti-Indigenous racism and discrimination based on religion.
+We strive to use an anti-racist lens in all facets of our work with a focus on anti-Black racism, anti-Indigenous racism and discrimination based on religion.
 We work in close collaboration with our partners to develop evidence-informed solutions, conduct research, and address issues affecting the safety of residents in Ottawa.
 We will stay nimble in our approach to address emerging issues in our communities.

 Leveraging the Strength of the CPO Board to Build Community

 The board of Crime Prevention Ottawa brings together a promising and powerful mix of key decision makers across various sectors in the city as well as influential community members.
 CPO strives to leverage the potential of this board to bring forward ideas, promote good practices, and create understanding across different areas of expertise and different viewpoints.

 The board is mandated to have top decision makers in areas of public health, municipal politics, funding, social housing, K-12 education, policing, child protection, and emergency services.
 It also includes community members who are leaders in anti-black racism, various faith communities, the health and mental health sectors, and the local business community.
 Being an arms-length municipal body, the board also includes two city councillors.
 The role of the board chair is reserved for one of the councillors.

 CPO engages a broad spectrum of community and agency stakeholders in its crime prevention initiatives.
 CPO listens to these stakeholders and explores existing research to identify gaps in supports that people need to live safely.
 We then nurture partnerships that allow for a holistic approach to address those gaps.